youurayy/laeh2/README.md

 	    at /Users/ypocat/Github/laeh2/lib/laeh2.js:31:8
 	    at /Users/ypocat/Github/laeh2/example/ex4.js:9:3
 	    at Object.oncomplete (/Users/ypocat/Github/laeh2/lib/laeh2.js:56:9)

+(Notice that the parent stack trace is missing.)

 The `leanStacks(hiding, prettyMeta)` call is optional, the `hiding` will hide stack frames from Node's core .js files and from `laeh2.js` itself.
 The `prettyMeta` is the third parameter for the `JSON.stringify` function, which is used to serialize your metadata objects (see below), and leaving it empty or null will serialize your metadata objects in-line.